-OBJ: Analyze the reasons many Americans thought a new Constitution was needed, and assess the obstacles to a new Constitution MSC: Understanding the obstacles to a new Constitution MSC: Understanding
+OBJ: Analyze the reasons many Americans thought a new Constitution was needed, and assess

-- 31. The purpose of the Annapolis Convention was to - a. discuss revamping the Articles of Confederation - b. plot the revolt known as Shays's Rebellion - c. draft a new Bill of Rights - d. vote on ratifying the Articles of Confederation
+- 30. What was the purpose of the Annapolis Convention? - a. to discuss revamping the Articles of Confederation - b. to plot the revolt known as Shays's Rebellion - c. to draft a new Bill of Rights - d. to vote on ratifying the Articles of Confederation the obstacles to a new Constitution MSC: Understanding